Youssefmadani/OIG-Lab/step4.md

-# Creating a request flow with an approver and logic
+# Creating a request flow with logic, an approver and a workflows integration

 Now we will create a request flow that does require approval from the manager.
-We could have multiple steps of approval, for example, only assign the resource if both the manager and the application owner approve the request.
+We could have multiple steps of approval, for example, only assign the resource if both the manager and the group owner approve the request.
 But in this case manager approval will suffice.
+We will also incorporate some logic into the flow which will enable us to only perform certain tasks if others have been completed.
+And then finally, upon manager approval, we will trigger a specific workflow which will enable us to grant the requestor elevated permissions for the requested time-frame.

 From the Access Requests Admin UI navigate to Access Requests and click on **Create request type**.

 ![](https://raw.githubusercontent.com/Youssefmadani/OIG-Lab/main/Images/step4-1.png)

 Type in the Name and give the request type a description.
-Notice the description mentions temporary access for 24 hours.
-We have the capability in OIG to automatically revoke access after a configurable amount of time has passed.
+In my case the name is *Application Admin Role*.
+Configuration should look like the screenshot below.
 Click on **Continue**.

 ![](https://raw.githubusercontent.com/Youssefmadani/OIG-Lab/main/Images/step4-2.png)